I Have Nipple Hair! Do All Women Have Hairy Nipples?

-Is nipple hair normal?
+Is nipple hair normal for a woman?

 When it comes to nipple hair, according to Constance Chen, M.D., board-certified plastic surgeon and breast reconstruction specialist, there is no normal.
 "Human beings have hair all over their body," Chen said.
 "Sometimes human hair is thin and clear and sometimes it's thicker and darker.
 Some women have darker visible hair around their nipples."